dedis/student_24_dawn_ethereum/README.md

 The `params.toml` file can be edited to change the experiment parameters.
 In particular, it allows selecting the encryption method or reverting to hash-based commit-and-reveal.

+# Copying
+Original work by DEDIS is dual-licensed MIT and Apache 2.
+Geth and Kyber retain their original licenses.

 # Known bugs

 `cast` seems to have issues with transaction signatures during the experiments.